femboyfin/dbdideas/survivor_perks.md

 - Capped Skill Check Bonus progression at **60/120/180%**
   - Artificially imposes the old token limit specifically to bonus progression, preventing the perk from becoming too oppressive, but keeping it skill expressive.
 - No longer lose all Tokens when the interaction is interrupted, instead lose **-1 Token** and then **-1 Token** every **3 seconds** afterwards
-  - Qualtiy of life change allowing you to momentarily check ping, dodge gen exploding perks, quickly heal a teammate, etc.
+  - Quality of life change allowing you to momentarily check ping, dodge gen exploding perks, quickly heal a teammate, etc.

 ## [Inner Focus](<https://deadbydaylight.wiki.gg/wiki/Inner_Focus>) 📉